Physics-informed neural network applied to surface-tension-driven liquid film flows: Introduction

 Such thickness variations must be avoided or suppressed in industry.
 To this end, numerical simulations are often used to find the optimal coating conditions, which allows thickness undulations to be minimized.
 In previous research on thin liquid films, many numerical methods have been developed \cite{ Weidner1996, Diez2002, Roy2002, Schwartz2004, Sultan2005, Gaskell2006, Yiantsios2006 }.
 However, it has been difficult to solve the inverse problem of finding the optimal coating conditions, because of the computational cost of the time integration of the governing equations.
 In the general optimization procedure, it is necessary to evaluate the objective function and its gradient with respect to the parameters to be optimized.
 Both require considerable computational cost in conventional numerical methods.

 A fast-growing machine learning approach can be considered to resolve such problems.
 Previously, machine learning approaches have been applied to the field of fluid dynamics \cite{ Ling2016, Brenner2019, Raissi2020, Fukami2021, Nakamura2021 }.
+There are many potential applications including not only a surrogate model for high-fidelity simulation, but also the reduced-order modeling, closure modeling, or a flow control.
+The recent trend of the machine-learned fluid dynamics are summarized by, e.g. Brunton \etal \cite{Brunton_2020}, Fukami \etal \cite{Fukami2020} and Duraisamy \cite{Duraisamy2021}.
 In general, machine learning has been successful in fields such as image recognition and natural language processing, where it is easy to obtain a sufficiently large training dataset.
 The above-mentioned applications of machine learning to fluid dynamics primarily involve turbulence, for which abundant computational results have been accumulated.
 In fields where sufficient training data is not readily available, obtaining training data for numerical simulations is typically very expensive.
 This applies to research into liquid film flows.

 In this study, we focus on a physics-informed neural network (PINN), as recently proposed by Raissi \etal\cite{Raissi_JCP_2019}.
 The PINN learns the solutions of a partial differential equation (PDE) for a given dataset.
 In the training process for a PINN, a loss function is defined as the mean square error of the predicted solutions of the PDE.
 To evaluate the loss function, the temporal and spatial derivatives of the unknowns are calculated by automatic differentiation (AD), which is implemented in the neural network (NN) framework.
 Once a PINN has been trained, the solutions for any time instance can be calculated directly without time integration by forward computation by the NN.
 In addition, the gradient of the solution with respect to the input variable can be calculated efficiently using AD.
 The methodologies of the PINN are based on supervised learning; nevertheless, it does not require supervisor data, because the supervisor is assigned to the governing equation which must equate to zero.
 Therefore, the PINN is expected to perform well with limited training data.